Table of Contents

 - What have real users said about their experiences?
 Check ratings and reviews from a wide range of providers on the SuperMoney home insurance review page.

 Shop around to find the best policy available

 Premiums will vary by insurance provider, even though each may offer similar coverage and service, so it's important to shop around.
 The good news is that you can find a wide range of companies online, which makes comparing them easy.

 You should start by identifying how much coverage you need and what policy limits you want.
-Then, use that criteria to research providers and build a short list of your top picks.
+Then, use those criteria to research providers and build a shortlist of your top picks.
 Additionally, be ready to provide information about your house.
-Be ready to cite the location, square footage, construction type, year it was built, and any factors that may increase the cost of coverage.
+Be ready to cite the location, square footage, construction type, the year it was built, and any factors that may increase the cost of coverage.

 Once you have all of this ready, contact the companies on your list and get quotes.
 Be sure to provide each potential insurer with the same information.
 Ask each contender for the same coverage and limits, and find out about any discounts they may offer.

 Once you have the rate quotes and key information in writing, you can review your offers and choose the best insurance for your unique situation.

 Ready to begin?
 You can compare user reviews and ratings of home insurance here.